What is Vert Shock?

 The program also encourages an extensive warm-up and cool-down, something often neglected by other programs.
 With an active warm-up you are not only getting the most out of your body during the exercises, you are hopefully reducing injury risk.
 I really liked the short time of each workout, as although you will find yourself training 4-6 times per week, each session is at most an hour and often less.

-Additionally he has picked up many of the strategies taught by sales guru’s for selling online programs, such as:
+He has picked up many of the strategies taught by sales guru’s for selling online programs, such as:

 - Offering a heavy discount on the “original” price.
-This is known as anchoring, by putting a larger number and crossing it out, you feel like you are making a saving.
+This is known as anchoring.
+By putting a larger number and crossing it out, you feel like you are making a saving.
 This occurs regularly in supermarkets.

 - “Secret” Exercises.
 This is a pet peeve of mine.
 I found all these exercises in an old plyometrics book from 1999.
 There was no original content in Vert Shock.